 Undergraduate home students at private UK universities (there are only three) can still apply for tuition fee loans for most courses, as well as maintenance loans and maintenance grants.
 However, the tuition fee loan might not cover the full amount.

 A large range of scholarships to study in the UK are also offered by the government, individual universities, independent organizations and various charities.
 The Education UK website provides a searchable database of 3,000 scholarships for international and home students.
 It is also worth checking to see what scholarships and support schemes are available from the government and other organizations in your own country.

 Prominent UK scholarships for international students include:

-- Marshall Scholarships – UK scholarships for high-achieving US students to gain funding to study in the UK.
+- Marshall Scholarships – Scholarships for high-achieving US students to study in the UK.

 - Commonwealth Scholarships and fellowships – UK scholarships offered by member governments to citizens of other Commonwealth countries.

 UK scholarships are more widely available at postgraduate level, with relatively few offered for undergraduate students.
 However, always check with your chosen university, as support is often available for exceptional undergraduate students.